themeworkshop/Anvil/README.md

 # Anvil

-A simple framework for vanilla JS
+## A component loader for DOM scripting

+Anvil loads constructor functions or classes which manipulate the Document Object Model.